 The transparent discs are CNC-cut from solid sheets of 12mm Acrylic.
 These are very strong, acrylic that thick will never crack or break.
 A square groove is machined for "D" shaped seals that fit solidly and tightly.
 The edges of the discs are hand-polished.
 A bevel makes it easy to wipe water build-up near the seals.
 The EPDM D-Ring seals are from the food-industry, they are aseptic, won't deteriorate and are easy to clean.

 All parts are available as spares in case you damage or lose one.

 The tool ships in a standard recycled cardboard box to reduce waste, shipping costs and carbon footprint.
-Parts are held together in a closed-cell foam insert with round corners, so it can be moved into a Sterilite or Emsa type of sandwich box (Not included).
-These are available everywhere and better than anything we could make ourselves.
-The same kind of box is also perfect to store other accessories like brushes or sponges and to prepare the washing solution of your choice.
+Parts are held together in a closed-cell foam insert designed to fit into into a MINI-Systainer Size 1 (Not included).